zemingyu/meetup-queue/README.md

 - Show up: +10

 #### How to lose points
+- To participate in events, need to put in a deposit of 50 points
 - no show, no cancellation (or cancellation after event start time): -50
 - late penalty:
   - more than 24 hours before the event: 0